webreinvent/vaahcms-module-cms/README.md

 ### Change Log
 - Install `npm install auto-changelog -g`
-- To generate `CHANGELOG.md`, run `auto-changelog` in the root folder of the project
+- To generate `CHANGELOG.md`, run `auto-changelog --commit-limit false` in the root folder of the project

 Maintain following pre-fixes to your commit messages:
 ```md